ember-m3/ember-m3/README.md

   `modelName`.
 It's fine to just `return true` here but this hook allows `ember-m3` to work alongside `DS.Model`.

-- `computeAttributeReference(key, value, modelName, data)`  A function that determines whether an attribute is a reference.
+- `computeAttributeReference(key, value, modelName, schemaInterface)`  A function that determines whether an attribute is a reference.
 If it is not, return `null` or `undefined`.
   Otherwise return an object with properties: